 Sustainable solutions to reducing emissions from transport must be sought from technological, operational and behavioural measures.
 Expertise across Tyndall Manchester’s transport activity ranges from the physical sciences and engineering to philosophy and the social sciences, all brought together to explore, understand and seek solutions for the challenges at hand.

 In-depth research activity on aviation has been ongoing for sometime with funding sources including EPSRC, NERC and ESRC and the Joule Center.
-More recently, the team has developed expertise on land-based transport funded primarily through the University of Manchester’s Alumni fund, and shipping through both the EPSRC and the Sustainable Consumption Institute.
+More recently, the team has developed expertise on land-based transport funded primarily through the University’s alumni fund, and shipping through both the EPSRC and the Sustainable Consumption Institute.

-Back in 2004 Tyndall Research highlighted the policy clash between growth in aviation and the UK’s decarbonisation targets.
-In the UK CO2 emissions from aviation rose by 220% from 1990 to 2006, strongly coupled with traffic growth in this sector.
+Back in 2004 Tyndall research highlighted the policy clash between growth in aviation and the UK’s decarbonisation targets.
+In the UK's CO2 emissions from aviation rose by 220% from 1990 to 2006, strongly coupled with traffic growth in this sector.